Insurance as Part of Your Investment Plan

 - Income tax-free legacy funds

 A disability claim during your working years can seriously impede your income stream – even dry it up.
-According to the Council for Disability Awareness, more than one in four of today’s 20-year-olds will become disabled before they retire.
-The average individual disability claim lasts 31.6 months.1
+According to the Council for Disability Awareness, more than one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition before they reach the normal retirement age1.
+The average individual disability claim lasts 34.6 months.2

 An insurable disability can include any condition that makes it impossible for you to perform your work duties – everything from a back injury to depression to cancer.